sarahheayoon/Renewable-Energy-State-GDP-Political-Affiliation/README.md

 # Predicting State GDP and Political Affiliation With Multivariate Statistical Linear Model

 ## Abstract
 This project explores the hidden consequences of the growing U.S energy consumption and renewable energy productions.
 We are interested to see how much a sector of the U.S. economy can impact broader economic and societal outcomes.
 With an increasing focus on the energy production and consumption, as well heightened support for a global transition to renewable energy sources, we focus on how the U.S. energy sector affects high-level variables.

-We used individual state's electricity production types and its total energy consumption to predict total state GDP as well as political affiliation.
-First, we learned that total energy consumption and a state's total GDP are highly correlated.
-Second, we constructed a model with GDP as a response and electricity production source and total energy consumption as predictors, finding that solar and nuclear are significant predictors, along with total consumption.
-Finally, we built a predictive model with percentage of votes going to Republican or Democrat candiates by state as explanatory variables, finding that nuclear, coal, natural gas, petroleum, geothermal and wind are significant predictors for the U.S. 2020 presidential election as a response.
-We generally conclude that energy can have a moderate level of predictive impact on broader economic and political shifts; however, our modeling can be further improved by addressing collinearity and nonuniform distributions of electricity generation type in U.S. states.
+Here is the brief summary of our findings: (1) Total energy consumption and a state's total GDP are highly correlated.
+(2) Solar and nuclear energy productions are significant predictors of a state's total GDP.
+(3) Nuclear, coal, natural gas, petroleum, geothermal and wind are significant predictors for the U.S. 2020 presidential election.
+We generally conclude that energy can have a great predictive impact on broader economic and political shifts; however, we also recognize that our predictive models can be further improved by addressing collinearity and other confounding variables, which will be discussed in the report.

-## Introduction
+## Research Methods

-The objective of this project is to analyze how one sector of the U.S. economy (i.e. energy) can influence broader societal outcomes, such as economic growth and elections.
-In this case, we are interested in building models based on energy supply (for electricity) in each state, to see what role the energy sector may have on a broader outcome.
-This report addresses the following questions:
+The objective of this project is to analyze how one sector of the U.S. economy (i.e. energy) can influence broader economic and societal outcomes.
+We built  various linear models with energy production and consumption in each state as independent variables and total annual GDP and 2020 election votes as response variables.
+We aim to answer following questions:

 (1) Is electricity production type correlated with total GDP per state?
 (2) Which sources of electricity production is most significant in predicting GDP?